 My mission was twofold: find campsites that Hunter could reach for our eventual overnight ride and map as many of the unofficial trails as I could.
 After making it to the ridge I followed the road to the fenced enclave of ramshackle cabins posted with stern variations of “no trespassing.”

 Each time I pass there I wonder at the unseen owners.
 I think if I had some land on the ridge I would build a tiny cottage with a potbelly stove and porch overlooking the endless mountains.
-Jessica and I would sit there in our rocking chairs while the wind gently rang chimes hung from the oiled wood beams above.
+I would sit there in my rocking chair while the wind gently rang chimes hung from the oiled wood beams above.
 You all could visit anytime.

 After passing the fence and forest ensconced compound I turned down the backside of the ridge on the trail apparently called Humpty Dumpty.
 Why that appellation?
 I can only guess some poor rider couldn’t be put back together again.
 I threaded my way downward on the clear but narrow path until it coincided with the trickle that begins Robie Creek.